allthings/serverless-boilerplates/javascript-webhook-dynamodb/README.md

 ## Installation / Setup

-Docker needs to be installed (for local DynamoDB).
+Docker needs to be installed (for local DynamoDB). `jq` is also required for local development.

 ## Local Development